ashish2py/etagdemo/README.md

 # etagdemo
-E-TAG sample app with djang and drf
+E-TAG sample app with django and drf